usenobi/tron/COMMUNITY_PLAN.md

-Describe the plan to support the community
+Please reach out to us at support@usenobi.com for any community inquiries.